hectortan78/R_Capstone_2021/README.md

 Observing Interplay Between Cryptocurrencies Trading Activity, Market Sentiments, and US Fiscal Stimulus

 - To discern if the volume of cryptocurrency trading activity is directly or indirectly affected by social media buzz and influencers
-- Scraped Google Search, Yahoo, Reddit, Twitter
+- Scraped gTrends, Yahoo, Reddit, Twitter